monicalimachi/codelabv1/README.md

 -  docker rm - (docker ps -a -f status=exited -q)

 4. Use volume to save data
    -v [path to local]:[path inside container]

    docker run -it --name my-linux-container --rm -v /c/Users/:/my-data ubuntu bash

 5. Dockerfile
-FROM ubuntu
+{FROM ubuntu
 CMD echo "Hello Monik"
+}
 6. New image
 -  docker build -t alpine-my-version
 -  docker images
 -  docker run alpine-my-version
-7. some Commands
+7. Commands
 -  docker pull name_image
- add -a and all images with all versions will be download
+ *Add -a and all images with all versions will be download

  8. Remove an image
  -  docker rmi imageID